 Wegerif, R. (2013).
 Dialogic: Education for the internet age.
 Routledge.

 This crisis has impacted the educational process a lot, now we are studying remotely, and we have to do a lot of home assignments by ourselves.
 As for me, I never liked home assignments, especially writing ones.
 Now I need to write a term-paper, and I decided to order it.
-I read reviews about the sites that write essays for you, and chose a few companies with good customers` feedback, they`ve almost done it, and I think I`ll apply to them again.
+I read reviews about the writing services on this resource, and chose a few companies with good customers` feedback, they`ve almost done it, and I think I`ll apply to them again.